Dreaming of Getting Married: Interpreting the Bride, Groom, and Stranger

 | Arranged Marriage to a Monster | You feel forced into a situation in waking life.
 You are compromising your values for a job or social pressure. |

-It represents the union of the Conscious (You) and the Unconscious (The Spouse).
-It suggests you are entering a period of high creativity, balance, and psychological maturity.
-You are no longer at war with yourself.
+It represents the union of the Conscious Mind (You) and the Unconscious Mind (The Spouse).
+It suggests you are entering a period of high creativity, balance, and mental maturity.
+You are no longer at war with yourself; your logic and your emotions are working together.

 6. Action Plan